Ariel-Pons/DLN/README.md

 Image: put exclamation mark before link: ![image name which is optional](image link)

 by default, image will fill up width of page.

+Can link to other folders with forward slashes. eg 'please read [Results](/results/) for up-to-date results (must spell file names correctly, including caps)